flucto-gmbh/motion-sensor-box/README.md

 #### List of Services

 - **msb-imu.service:** manages the inertial measurement uni present on the sense hat.
-For more documentation, please see [doc/hardware/waveshare_sense_hat/ICM-20948.md](doc/hardware/waveshare_sense_hat/ICM-20948.md).
-Code is located at [msb/imu](msb/imu)
+For more documentation, please see [doc/hardware/waveshare_sense_hat/ICM-20948.md](doc/hardware/waveshare_sense-hat/ICM-20948.md).
+Code is located at [msb/imu](msb/imu).
 - **msb-gps.service:** samples gnss data from `gpsd`'s socket and provides it to other motion sensor box services.
-Further documentation is available [here](doc/dependencies/gpsd/gpds.md).
+Further documentation is available [here](/doc/dependencies/gpsd/gpsd.md).
 Code is located at [msb/gps](msb/gps)
 - **msb-broker.service:** Creates and manages the publisher/subscriber model of motion sensor box services. code is located at [msb/broker](msb/broker)
 - **msb-fusionlog.service:** Subscribes to **all** available data and logs it to a specified location on disc (default is $HOME/msb_data). source is located at [msb/fusionlog](msb/fusionlog)
 - **msb-adc.service:** reads data from the analog-digital-converters and sends them to the broker service.
 Not implemented yet.
-- **msb-attitude.service:** Uses the inertial measurement data from to estimate the orientation of a motion sensor box in space (reltative to the gravitation vector).
+- **msb-attitude.service:** Uses the inertial measurement data from to estimate the orientation of a motion sensor box in space (relative to the gravitation vector).
 Source available under [msb/attitude](msb/attitude)
 - **msb-camera.service:** Manages the pi cam installed in the motion sensor boxes.
 Not implemented yet
 - **msb-env.service:** Reads the environmental sensors in the motion sensor box and publishes them on the broker.
 Not implemented yet.
 - **msb-lora.service:** Sends attitude information to the base station via lora.
 Sources at [msb/lora](msb/lora)